j4imefoo/whirlcmd/README.md

 # whirlcmd

-A commandline tool to control Samourai's Whirlpool coinjoins using Whirlpool API
+A command-line tool to control Samourai's Whirlpool coinjoins using Whirlpool API

 ## Prerequisites

-We will need to:
+Before using whirlcmd, you will need to:

 - Correctly install and configure our whirlpool-cli
 - Add option `cli.api.http-enable=true` to `whirlpool-cli-config.properties`
 - Create a new Onion service that will give access to our port 8898